Sapd/SteamChecksReborn/README.md

 ##### Options explained:
 * `ApiKey` -- The Steam Web API Key, required.
 Generate one here: https://steamcommunity.com/dev/apikey
 * `AdditionalKickMessage` -- This will be appended to all kick-messages.
 E.g. you could write in a way to get whitelisted
+* `CachePassedPlayers` -- Don't check players again, which passed the checks
+    * Cache resets on plugin-reload / server restart
+* `CacheDeniedPlayers` -- Don't check players again, which failed checks and kick directly
+    * Cache resets on plugin-reload / server restart
+    * Default is false, as players can't join if their have their profile on private - and then try to re-join with profile set to public
 * `CommunityBan` (`true` or `false`) -- Kick when the player is community-banned
 * `TradeBan` (`true` or `false`) -- Kick when the player is trade-banned
 * `PrivateProfile` (`true` or `false`) -- Kick when the player has a private profile.
 Most checks depend on it